 Capable management of legal issues related to sexual abuse cases

 If you are a victim of sexual assault, you must have confidence in your legal counsel and the legal process.
-Brach Eichler attorneys are seasoned litigators with a long track record of success.
+Brach Eichler Injury Lawyers attorneys are seasoned litigators with a long track record of success.
 We are adept at managing the complexities of civil litigation, including those related to sexual assault cases.
 Here are a few of the important legal issues that often arise in abuse cases:

 A plaintiff in a civil lawsuit can prevail by proving the case by a preponderance of the evidence.
 This is a lesser standard than a criminal trial, where a prosecutor must prove guilt beyond a reasonable doubt.
 Therefore, if your assailant has already been found guilty of sexual assault, victory in a civil case is a virtual certainty.
 However, even if your abuser was found not guilty at trial, you could still win your case because of the lower burden of proof.

 Suing organizations in NJ for sexual abuse